BBC North East and Cumbria

-BBC North East and Cumbria is one of BBC's English Regions covering Newcastle upon Tyne, North Tyneside, Gateshead, South Tyneside, City of Sunderland, County Durham, Northumberland, most parts of North Yorkshire & Cumbria.
+BBC North East and Cumbria is one of the BBC's English regions covering Newcastle upon Tyne, North Tyneside, Gateshead, South Tyneside, City of Sunderland, County Durham, Northumberland, north and mid Cumbria and parts of North Yorkshire.
 The region provides unique BBC One programming, including regional news programmes, and local radio stations.
 It is headquartered at Broadcasting Centre, Spital Tongues, Newcastle upon Tyne.

 Services

 Television

-BBC North East & Cumbrias television output, headquartered in Newcastle, is broadcast on BBC One, and consists of the flagship regional news service Look North, the topical magazine programme Inside Out and a twenty-minute opt-out during Sunday Politics.
+BBC North East & Cumbrias television output, headquartered in Newcastle, is broadcast on BBC One, and consists of the flagship regional news service Look North and Politics North.
 The rugby league highlights programme The Super League Show, produced by PDI Media at BBC Yorkshire's studio in Leeds, is also broadcast to North East and Cumbria.

 Radio

 The region is the controlling centre for three local radio stations - BBC Radio Newcastle, BBC Radio Tees and BBC Radio Cumbria.
 The three stations simulcast some programmes, as well as the overnight programmes offered by BBC Radio 5 Live.